Best Grilled Ribs in an Old Brown Bar

 If starting from Amsterdam’s popular Leidseplein square, it’s a short two-minute walk down Leidsestraat.
 Take a right down Kerkstraat and you’ll see this bright yellow sign sticking out above the entrance that reads Cafe de Klos, next door to a sex shop, because Amsterdam.

-The funny thing about de Klos is that every time we went my parents would say to the waiters, “do you know, we’ve been coming here for 10 years,” which became 15, then 20, and so on.
-I don’t think I’ve ever gone to Amsterdam and not gone to de Klos.
-Now I’ve been coming for 20 years!
-If you listen closely, I’m sure you’ll hear the same thing too.
-From there it won’t be long before you start saying it yourself.
+The funny thing about de Klos is that every time we went my parents would say to the waiters, “do you know, we’ve been coming here for 10 years,” which became 15, and then 20, and so on.
+Come to think of it, I don’t think I’ve ever gone to Amsterdam and not gone to de Klos.
+So now I’ve also been coming for 20 years!
+Soon you’ll be saying the same thing too.

-Cafe de Klos is a special place.
-It’s inside an old ‘brown bar’, which were traditional Dutch bars so called from years of tobacco stains.
-It’s not a fancy venue, which thank god never fell into the hands of an interior designer.
-It’s walls, tables and benches are all made out of wood, just like from before, arranged into booths, as they’ve always been.
-There is a large bar in the centre, with a kitchen and grill fired up in the back.
-Around the bar, lights hang low over your drinks, and unusual antiques adorn the walls.
-It’s loud, small, dark, cramped, and busy.
+Cafe de Klos is really a special place.
+It’s inside an old ‘brown bar’, referring to traditional Dutch bars so called from years of tobacco stains.
+I’m very grateful that it never fell into the hands of an interior designer.
+Its interiors have barely changed.
+Wooden walls, tables and benches, just like before, arranged into booths, as they’ve always been.
+There’s a large bar in the centre, with a kitchen and grill fired up in the back. fresh baguettes hang from a large wicker basket in front of the kitchen.
+Around the bar, large lights hang low over your food and drink, and unusual antiques adorn the walls.
+It’s unassuming, small and dark, and when it’s busy, noisy and cramped.
 They don’t take reservations, but I’ve always been seated within the hour.

 The waiters are deliberately rude and I love it.
-Growing up they used to try winding up my dad about his pretty daughters, and what trouble he was going to have in a few years!
-One time in my twenties I came there on a date, and they started telling me that they had seen my boyfriend there with another woman just the other night!
+Or rather, they used to be.
+I wasn’t too sure how to take the politeness of the waiter on my most recent visit.
+Growing up they would try to wind up my dad about his pretty daughters, and what trouble he was going to have in a few years!
+Another time in my twenties, I came there on a date and they started telling me how they had seen my boyfriend there with another woman just the other night!
 Impossible, since we had just arrived there together.
-But nice try, could have worked if we were local!
-Then when he left to go to the bathroom, they started telling me that I could do so much better and should write down my number.
+But nice try.
+Could have worked if we were local!
+Then when he got up to go to the bathroom, they started telling me that I could do so much better and should write down my number.
 Turns out they were right about that!

 Kerkstraat 41, 1017 GB Amsterdam, The Netherlands